 Diagnosing a Spinal Tumor

 Thanks to modern imaging technology, diagnosing a spinal tumor is easier than ever.
-After a doctor reviews your medical history, current symptoms, and performs a thorough physical exam, the next step typically involves taking images of spine.
+After a doctor reviews your medical history, current symptoms, and performs a thorough physical exam, the next step typically involves taking images of the spine.
+Early detection of spinal cord tumors is crucial, as the diagnostic process can be lengthy, and these tumors can lead to pain, neurological problems, and even paralysis.
 Imaging occurs in a couple of different ways.
 These include:

 In addition to diagnostic images, doctors may order a blood test to determine if there is cancer in your system.